(Thanks to Issa Ramos for the audio portion of our video!)

 Student Diversity Initiatives

 Student Diversity Initiatives (SDI) envisions a campus where proud, well-rounded and academically successful students are equipped with the skills necessary to advance social justice work through education, engagement and action.
-SDI includes the Multicultural Engagement Center and the Gender and Sexuality Center: Serving Women and LGBTQA Communities.
+SDI includes the Multicultural Engagement Center and the Gender and Sexuality Center: Serving Women and LGBTQIA+ Communities.
 SDI centers work with students to create safe spaces where they can pursue academic interests, develop leadership skills, and advocate for their communities.
 Through social justice education and community building, SDI programs empower students to challenge inequity, marginalization and injustice.

 Exhilarating speeches from UT faculty, administrators, students, and alumni; the chance to cross the lavender stage to celebrate your success and to receive a Lavender Graduation certificate as well as a rainbow tassel; and music, cake and food to share with friends, family and well-wishers!